Skip to content

 Why does my Bluetooth device say ‘Remove Failed’?

-This error usually occurs when the Bluetooth driver is stuck or the device is actively trying to reconnect during the removal process.
-It can also happen if the Bluetooth Support Service has stopped responding.
+This error often happens if the Bluetooth driver is stuck or if the device is trying to reconnect while you’re trying to remove it.
+It can also occur if the Bluetooth Support Service has stopped responding.
 Restarting your computer or the service in services.msc often resolves this communication conflict.

 What should I do if the Bluetooth toggle is missing?